Hello! My name is Ian MacDonald. I am an Official Fujifilm X Photographer and educator living in Vancouver, British Columbia, Canada.

 I have come to realize through this constant shooting that I don’t just love portraiture… or street photography… or weddings.

 What I really love are people.

-The truth is that life as a paramedic can take it’s toll on you, as you can probably imagine.
-Photography, whether shooting professionally or simply for myself, provides me with the opportunity to feed my soul and to recharge.
+In addition to working with people, photography, whether shooting professionally or simply for myself, provides me with the opportunity to feed my soul and to recharge.

-Sometimes it is a solitary thing, like watching the sunrise over Paris in the photo at the top of this page, or watching an amazing sunset turn into a beautiful evening sky in San Francisco:
+Sometimes it is a solitary thing, like watching the sun rise over Paris in the photo at the top of this page, or watching an amazing sunset turn into a beautiful evening sky in San Francisco: